GrowingPaigns/Unity-2D-Platformer-Prototype/Logistics/Gameplay/Final Gameplay Decisions.md

 ### Player Ideas:

 - [X] Start with basic movement (WASD)
    - [X] Jumping (Different levels of jump?)
      - Hold to jump higher/farther
      - W and Spacebar, ^ are key options
      - Wall jump
-  - [ ] Slide _(This will be moved to combat script)_
+   - [ ] ~~Slide~~ _(This will be moved to combat script)_
      - CTRL, C, and S are key options
    - [X] Sprinting
      - Shift

+-  [X] Implement Advanced Movements
+   - [X] Wall Jumping
+     - Space, or A/D+Space to jump away from wall
+   - [X] Wall Sliding
+     - Slide slow when pressed against wall
+     - Press 'S' to slide fast
+   - [X] Wall Climbing
+     - Press 'W' to climb wall

 Want controls to be tight and responsive, not slipery
   - End with any super movement